-Press and hold the control for five seconds to turn the feature on or off.
-Press the control to scroll through the following selections:
+Use the SEL control to enable (ON) or disable (OFF) the feature.
+With the RDS activated, press the SEL control to scroll through the following selections:

 Traffic

 - Press the RDS control until TRAFFIC is displayed. - Use the SEL control to select ON or OFF.
 With the feature on, use the SEEK or SCAN control to find a radio station broadcasting a traffic report (if it is broadcasting RDS data).